glauroqj/teste-frontend/README.md

 1- Clone the reposotory: git clone https://github.com/glauroqj/teste-frontend

-2- Open terminal window on this paste and execute the command gulp.
+2- Open terminal window on this folder and execute the command gulp.